1. DEBT SOLUTIONS

 How to Get Debt-Free Faster

-If you can’t make your payments, you need to pursue debt relief options immediately.
-However, even keeping up with your expenses isn’t enough to get you out of debt quickly.
+Keeping up with your expenses isn’t enough to get you out of debt quickly.
 In fact, it means you’re playing the lender’s game.
+If it takes you longer to pay, they make more money.

-If you get debt-free faster, you pay less interest.
+If you become debt-free faster, you pay less interest.
 That means you win.

 1. Negotiate Better Debt Terms

 One way to ease your debt burden is to negotiate better debt terms with your creditors.
-There are a few ways you can do this:
+There are a few ways to approach this:

 • Get a lower interest rate.
 If you have a good payment history, you may qualify for a better interest rate on a credit card.
 For longer-term debt like a mortgage, refinancing is a more likely path to lowering your interest rate.

 • Pursue debt settlement.
-This means negotiating a reduction in the amount you owe.
-Debt settlement is a drastic solution; consider it only when you can’t find a way to repay your debts in full.
-The consequences can include damage to your credit history and added tax liability.
+This means negotiating with your creditor to accept less than you owe and forgive the rest.
+Consider debt settlement only when you can’t find a way to repay your debts in full.

 2. Organize Your Debt Repayment Strategy